|Thomas Buck e595e99538 fix lcd selection||3 weeks ago|

 |config||3 weeks ago|

 |.gitattributes||2 years ago|

-Please test this firmware and inform us if it misbehaves in any way.
+Additional documentation can be found at the Marlin Home Page.
+Please let us know if Marlin misbehaves in any way.
 Volunteers are standing by!

 The current Marlin dev team consists of:

 Marlin is published under the GPL license because we believe in open development.
 The GPL comes with both rights and obligations.
 Whether you use Marlin firmware as the driver for your open or closed-source product, you must keep Marlin open, and you must provide your compatible Marlin source code to end users upon request.
 The most straightforward way to comply with the Marlin license is to make a fork of Marlin on Github, perform your modifications, and direct users to your modified fork.

 While we can’t prevent the use of this code in products (3D printers, CNC, etc.) that are closed source or crippled by a patent, we would prefer that you choose another firmware or, better yet, make your own.